 Think about running an official countdown on your digital channels in order to attract some of the right people before you actually launch.

 Make your podcast launch day a digital event, be it a Facebook live, LinkedIn live, an Instagram story – get creative!

 If you’ve already launched, that doesn’t mean you can’t create some event in order to get more engagement from your audience.
 This will turn into more shares, and eventually new podcast listeners from your listeners’ circles.

 Email is fundamental because it’s where closer connections happen.
 If people allow access to their email, they’re also open to your podcast.
+They can then share that email to their friends, potentially increasing your podcast listenership.
 It’s ideal that you start building your email list before your podcast launches: that way you can let your contacts know you’re live.

 The best way to keep on collecting contacts throughout the podcast is to build an opt-in landing page.
 It’s a web page that explains to your current and potential podcast listeners why they should receive your news in their inbox, followed by the chance to sign up for them.
 Mailchimp, Mailerlite or Revue are great tools for no-fuss list building.